 If you have a domestic water filter (softener, activated carbon system, filtering pitcher, etc.), you still must boil the water before drinking it.
 These water treatments devices are not designed to kill all micro-organisms that may be harmful to health.

-However, if you have a water purifier, for instance using chloride, ozone or ultraviolet rays, it is not necessary to boil water provided that the device complies with standards (in French only)and is well maintained and in good working order.
+However, if you have a water purifier, for instance using chloride, ozone or ultraviolet rays, it is not necessary to boil water provided that the device complies with standards and is well maintained and in good working order.
 If in doubt, check with the manufacturer.

 While a boil water advisory is issued and unless otherwise notified, you can use tap water directly in the following cases:

 - For food preparation and for cooking dishes which require prolonged boiling, for example, soups, pasta and vegetables (potatoes, beans, etc.)